axier-sho/Emergencize-Web/README.md

 A sophisticated, real-time emergency alert system built with Next.js, Socket.io, and Firebase.
 Features enterprise-grade security, comprehensive monitoring, accessibility compliance, and intelligent emergency response capabilities.

+**🚨 What does it do?** Send instant emergency alerts to your emergency contacts with your GPS location.
+Works like a panic button that notifies your trusted contacts immediately when you need help.

+**⚡ Key Features:**
+- **HELP & DANGER buttons** - Two alert types for different emergency levels
+- **Real-time notifications** - Instant alerts via Socket.io when contacts are online
+- **GPS location sharing** - Automatic location inclusion in emergency alerts
+- **Offline support** - Alerts queue and send when connection restored
+- **Contact management** - Add emergency contacts via email invitation
+- **Emergency chat** - Group messaging during emergencies
+- **3 Connection modes** - Works with full features, basic features, or offline

 ## Features

 ### Emergency Alert System